13thdemarch/b660m-aorus-pro-hackintosh/README.md

 ![ss](./ss/screenshot.png)

 * macOS:
-  - Ventura 13.0 Beta 9 🔶
+  - Ventura 13.0 ✅
-  - Monterey 12.5 ✅
 * Bootloader: OpenCore
-* Note: If you are installing macOS Monterey, please disable `AppleIntelI210Ethernet.kext` in the config.plist.
+* Note: If you are installing macOS Monterey and older, please disable `AppleIntelI210Ethernet.kext` in the config.plist.
 That kext is only need for macOS Ventura.

 ## System Overview